stepleton/cameo/aphid/selector/MANUAL.md

 interface, with the drive image catalogue showing drive image files on the Cameo/Aphid device connected to that port.

-The Selector automatically executes the Switch port command immediately after start-up if it is loaded from a device that isn't a Cameo/Aphid.
+The Selector automatically executes the Port command immediately after start-up if it is loaded from a device that isn't a Cameo/Aphid.
 The appearance of its on-screen display has cosmetic differences to the example shown above in this situation.

+### Q(uit

+The **Quit** command causes the Selector program to terminate and return control of the computer to the Apple Lisa boot ROM.

 ## Autobooting